yalamanchilivahini5/vsdtclpowertool/README.md

   Follow same steps to run any other simulation.
 Here is another circuit '1-bit fast adder'.
   1) Go to 'NGspice power folder' to run simulations.
    `$ cd Ngspice\ power/`
- 2)  Run 1-bit adder Netlist to get output waveforms.
+ 2) (optional step) Run 1-bit adder Netlist to get output waveforms and then exit from ngspice shell.
    `$ ngspice 1bitadder.cir`

    **Inputs A, B, Cin and Outputs S, Cout**